cowboysdude/HA-HandHeld/readme.md

 Not the best picture but the I used just a label maker because for me it doesn't have to be a work of art LOL <br>
 Still have 4 buttons I haven't assigned yet but you get the idea....
 <br>
-A few examples... you can use automations, scripts, switches, buttons, lights...etc and make them a button! <br>
+A few examples... you can use automations, scripts, switches, buttons, lights...etc and make them a button!
+<br><br>

 ![Example](/images/20240705_173513.jpg)